kennymc-c/ucr2-integration-requests/README.md

   - Discover the mac address from an ip address or a hostname
     - Not supported when running the integration on the remote due to sandbox limitations and may not work on all systems.
 Please refer to the [getmac supported platforms](https://github.com/GhostofGoes/getmac?tab=readme-ov-file#platforms-currently-supported)
 - Send text over TCP
-  - This protocol is used by some home automation systems or tools like [win-remote-control](https://github.com/moefh/win-remote-control)
+  - This method can be used with some home automation systems, tools like [win-remote-control](https://github.com/moefh/win-remote-control) or for protocols like PJLink (used by a lot of projector brands like JVC, Epson or Optoma)
-  - Support for c++ and hex style control characters
+  - Support for c++ and hex style control characters (e.g. new line, carriage return, tabulator etc.)
   - The default timeout can be changed in the advanced setup settings

 ## Planned features